Short URL for this page:

 Proofreading

-As almost always, I retyped the text by hand rather than scanning it — not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with the work, an exercise which I heartily recommend: Qui scribit, bis legit.
+As almost always, I retyped the text by hand rather than scanning it — not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with the work, an exercise I heartily recommend: Qui scribit, bis legit.
 (Well-meaning attempts to get me to scan text, if successful, would merely turn me into some kind of machine: gambit declined; and in this particular case, with its minute diacritical-rich transliterations of Arabic and other languages, scanning would have produced a horrible hash requiring more time to set right than just typing it correctly from the git-go.)

 This transcription has been minutely proofread.
 I run a first proofreading pass immediately after entering each section; then a second proofreading, detailed and meant to be final: in the table of contents above, the sections are shown on blue backgrounds, indicating that I believe them to be completely errorfree; red backgrounds would mean that the section had not received that second final proofreading.
 The header bar at the top of each webpage will remind you with the same color scheme.

 The print edition seems to have been very well proofread, or at least, taking into consideration the many rather exotic languages called upon, there are very few errors I could recognize or fix.
 When I could fix them, I did, marking the correction each time with one of these: º.
-If for some reason I could not fix the error or merely suspected one, it is marked º: as elsewhere on my site, glide your cursor over the bullet to read the variant.
+If for some reason I could not fix the error or merely suspected one, it is marked º: as elsewhere on my site, glide your cursor over the bullet to read what was actually printed.
 Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.
 Very occasionally, also, I use this blue circle to make some brief comment.

 Inconsistencies or errors in punctuation are remarkably few; they have been corrected to the author's usual style, in a slightly different color — barely noticeable on the page when it's a comma for example like this one, but it shows up in the sourcecode as <SPAN CLASS="emend">.
 Finally, a number of odd spellings, curious turns of phrase, apparently duplicated citations, etc. have been marked <!‑‑ sic in the sourcecode, just to confirm that they were checked.